-We contribute to the ongoing development of the National Water Quality Management Strategy.
-The strategy aims to protect our water resources while delivering good-quality water to meet the needs of communities, businesses, industry and the environment.
+NHMRC contributes to the National Water Quality Management Strategy.
+The strategy aims to protect our water resources while delivering good quality water to meet the needs of communities, businesses, industry and the environment.

-Under the National Health and Medical Research Council Act 1992, NHMRC has a responsibility to issue guidelines and advise the community, the Commonwealth, and States and Territories on matters relating to the improvement of health and the prevention of disease.
+Under the National Health and Medical Research Council Act 1992, NHMRC has a responsibility to issue guidelines and advise the community, the Commonwealth and States and Territories on matters relating to improving health and preventing disease.

-To achieve this, NHMRC contribution to National Water Quality Management Strategy (NWQMS) is ongoing.
-The NWQMS is a joint national approach to improving water quality in Australian and New Zealand waterways and is managed by the Department of Agriculture and Water Resources.
-The NWQMS aims to protect the nation's water resources, by improving water quality while supporting the businesses, industry, environment and communities that depend on water for their continued development.
+To contribute to this, NHMRC has an ongoing role to maintain the currency of its drinking and recreational water quality guidelines that are part of the National Water Quality Management Strategy (NWQMS).
+The NWQMS is managed by the Australian Government Department of Agriculture in partnership with state and territory governments.
+The NWQMS aims to protect the nation's water resources by improving water quality while supporting the businesses, industry, environment and communities that depend on water.

 Australian Drinking Water Guidelines (ADWG) (2011)

-The ADWG are one part of the NWQMS (Document 6) and provide an authoritative reference to the Australian community and the water supply industry on what defines safe, good quality drinking water, how it can be achieved and how it can be assured.
+The ADWG are part of the National Water Quality Management Strategy (Document 6) and provide an authoritative reference to the Australian community and the water supply industry on what defines safe, good quality drinking water, how it can be achieved and how it can be assured.
+The rolling revision of the ADWG is overseen by the NHMRC Water Quality Advisory Committee.

 Guidelines for Managing Risks in Recreational Water (GMRRW)

-The GMRRW are part of the NWQMS (Document 5) and their purpose is to protect human health from threats posed by the recreational use of coastal, estuarine and fresh waters.
+The GMRRW are part of the National Water Quality Management Strategy (Document 5) and their purpose is to protect human health from threats posed by the recreational use of coastal, estuarine and fresh waters.

 Australian Guidelines for Water Recycling: Augmentation of Drinking Water Supplies